 In 2005 Mary Foley’s 15-year-old daughter, Charlotte, was murdered during a birthday party in East London.
-In February 2006, 18-year-old Beatriz Martins-Paes was jailed for life for the unprovoked attack.
+In February 2006, 18-year-old Beatriz Martins-Paes received a life sentence for the unprovoked attack.
 A year later, Mary received a letter from Beatriz.

 It was in the early hours of Sunday morning that the police rang to tell me Charlotte had been stabbed.
 It was like being catapulted into a different world, but still death was the last thing on my mind.
 Even at the hospital, when I saw all these young people distraught and sobbing, it still didn’t sink in.
 It was only when three doctors came into the room that I knew something terrible had happened.
 ‘I’m so sorry, Mrs Foley,’ one said, ‘but we couldn’t save her.’

 I didn’t know what to do.
 I immediately went hot.
 I walked up and down the corridor of the hospital.
 I couldn’t believe it.
 For the days that followed I couldn’t function.
 People came to the house but I felt paralysed.
 I wasn’t sure any of it was real.

 Finally, after two weeks, it sunk in that Charlotte didn’t just die; she had been murdered.
 Murdered by Beatriz Martins-Paes.
 But then I began hearing rumours that it was another girl’s fault – a girl who was supposed to have been at the party but never turned up.
 This girl had an ongoing feud with Beatriz and had made arrangements to have it out with her at the party.

 So Beatriz had come armed with two knives; all hyped up, smoking weed and ready to do damage.
 Unfortunately it was Charlotte who felt Beatriz’s wrath.